iBz-04/iQuest/README.md

 # iQuest

-## Open source rag scholarship chatbot
+## Open source rag scholarship chatbot and project starter kit

 ![overview](figs/iquest.gif)

-// Note: Screenshot shows the original DegreeGuru UI.
-This project has been updated to 'iQuest' with a dark theme.//

 **iQuest** is a project designed to make it easier to build your own rag bot or to give you a starting point for a more advanced bot
 - 🕷️ Built-in crawler that scrapes the website you point it to, automatically making this data available for the AI